Our Ethos & Two Day Rule

 We believe that support for your well-being, emotional or mental health should be there when you need it.
 There shouldn’t be long waiting lists or thresholds holding people back from getting the support they need.

-We also believe that support should be practical and be useful in day to day life so that you are able to not only get support during your time of need but you will be able to use it again and again throughout your life.
+We also believe that support should be needs-led which means we don’t focus on diagnosis but work with you towards improving whatever you’re experiencing.
+With a focus on practical and useful tools you can bring into your day to day life so that you are able to not only get support during your time of need but you will be able to use it again and again throughout your life.

 As a not-for-profit organisation, we do ask for a contribution towards sessions which helps us to ensure that we can cover our individual session costs.
 The businesses we work with help us cover the other costs so that we can keep your sessions as cost effective as possible!